USD$ 4,995USD$ 7,285

 Today we trek down the mountain to Ta Van village.
 Along the way we will photograph the magnificent terraced rice fields and local ethnic minority people going about their day-to-day activities.
 After an enjoyable lunch we will explore and photograph the village and conduct photo shoots with the local Black H’mong and Red Dao people.
 Late afternoon we commence our drive back to Sa Pa town, stopping at strategic places to photograph the sunset over the valley and terraces.

-We will continue to pass numerous villages as we wind our way up and down mountains and through valleys, however our time today will mostly be dedicated to the landscape.
-Later in the day we stop to visit the H’mong King Palace (Vuong’s Palace) with its mixture of European and Chinese architecture.
+We will also stop at the H’Mong Kings Palace (Vuong’s Palace) with its mixture of European and Chinese architecture.
 We end our day’s journey at Dong Van, an isolated town where we stay for two nights.

-Today we are fortunate to visit and photograph two of Vietnams most colourful weekly markets.
+Today we’re fortunate to visit and photograph two of Vietnams most colourful weekly markets.
 We arise early to visit and photograph Dong Van market, a short walk from our hotel.
-After breakfast we commence our journey down Ma Pi Leng pass, providing us with what is regarded as the most stunning mountain pass in North Vietnam.
+After breakfast we commence our journey down Ma Pi Leng pass, regarded as the most stunning mountain pass in North Vietnam.
 We eventually descend into a beautiful valley that encloses Meo Vac where we will visit the local market before having lunch.
 After lunch we commence our return journey back to Dong Van, again stopping at strategic places for photographs.

 Early this morning we commence our journey back to Ha Giang town, winding our way back along the same road we came in on, however on this occasion we enjoy many stops to visit and photograph local ethnic minority people.
 In the morning we stop at Sung La Village where we enjoy a special photo shoot with local Lo Lo girls wearing their colourful traditional costumes.
 Don’t be concerned about missing those landscape opportunities, there will still be opportunity to stop and photograph them from a different angle.